iyenal/gen7engine-docs/docs/generalinfo.md

 # General Information

-Read this to make sure to use Gen7 Engine correctly and without issues.
+Read this to make sure to use Leap Engine correctly and without issues.

 ### Input Controls